datafold/data-diff/README.md

 pip install data-diff 'data-diff[all-local-dbs]' -U
 ```

-Run `data-diff` with connection URIs.
-In the following example, we compare tables between PostgreSQL and Snowflake using the hashdiff algorithm:
 2. Run `data-diff` with connection URIs

 Then, we compare tables between PostgreSQL and Snowflake using the hashdiff algorithm: